xiankui/xiankui.github.io/react.md

 ```

 #### Component architecture (Component Compose)
-- Import & Compose component directly
+* Import & Compose component directly
-- Pass component as props
+* Pass component as props
-- this.props.children is similarly to slot
+* this.props.children is similarly to slot

+#### Component communication
+* From parent to child: pass props
+* From child to parent: pass props function from parent to child, execute at child
+* From ancestor to offspring: use react context
+* Communication between separate components: use EventEmitter

+Of course, react-redux is the most popular way.

 #### Data Flow (How Components/App maintain data flow)
-- one way data flow from up to down
+* one way data flow from up to down
-- passing function to child component and lift up data to ancestor, and then flow down
+* passing function to child component and lift up data to ancestor, and then flow down
-- use global `Store` to control the whole app data, such as Redux
+* use global `Store` to control the whole app data, such as Redux

 #### Cross-Cutting Concern (also known as Aspect Oriented Programming)